 Searching Outside the Library

-We always suggest that you start your search at the library, where you will more easily find accurate, reliable, and accessible information.
+We always suggest that you start your search at the library, where you will more easily find accurate, reliable, and accessible information and have access to our paid subscriptions.
 However, Google’s help pages have tips for refining your searches, and on performing an advanced search to improve the accuracy of your internet searching.
-Be sure you carefully evaluate sources you find online and can steer clear of misinformation and fake news.
+Be sure you carefully evaluate sources you find online and can steer clear of disinformation and fake news.

 Questions & Help